Dref360/dref360.github.io/_posts/2021-11-21-baal_hf_ece.md

 ### Conclusion

-Using a couple of line of code, we can improve our model's calibration.
+Using a couple of lines of code, we can improve our model's calibration.
 While we now require multiple predictions per input, the cost should not be too prohibitive for most cases.
-If you have access to large GPUs, I suggest duplicating your dataset and aggregate the predictions at end.
+If you have access to large GPUs, I suggest duplicating your dataset and aggregating the predictions at the end.

 I did this analysis on an academic dataset where Bayesian deep learning has been extensively studied.
-In my next blog post, I will analyse a dataset closer to real data: [CLINC](https://github.com/clinc/oos-eval).
+In my next blog post, I will analyze a dataset closer to real data: [CLINC](https://github.com/clinc/oos-eval).

 #### Links